lnsayer/my-website/_posts/titanic_machine_learning_project.md

 ### The plan:
 1. Data exploration and visualisation
 2. Data cleaning, feature selection and engineering
+3. Quick Modelling to see feature importance
-3. Cross Validation and Hyperparameter tuning
+4. Cross Validation and Hyperparameter tuning
-4. Testing different classifiers
+5. Testing different classifiers

 First a little history.
 RMS (Royal Mail Ship) Titanic was the largest ocean liner in 1912 when she famously sank 370 miles off the coast of Newfoundland, after hitting an iceberg.
 Out of the 2,200 people onboard, more than 1,500 are estimated to have died in the disaster.
 Survival rates were starkly different between different passengers, with age, passenger class and sex playing key factors.